Hotel am Grossglockner - the Kärntnerhof in Heiligenblut

 The room at the Kärntnerhof, the Hotel am Großglockner

-The room is furnished in a country house style.
-It offers space for a desk, a sitting area and an armchair.
+The room is furnished in a country-style style.
+It offers space for a desk, a seating area, and an armchair.
 The balcony is large and extends around two sides of our room.
-We have a table with four chairs and two deck chairs.
-What we like best is the canopy that hangs over the bed, and its colors complement those of the curtains and upholstered furniture.
+We have a table with four chairs and two lounge chairs at our disposal.
+Our favorite feature, however, is the canopy hanging over the bed.
+Its colors complement those of the curtains and upholstered furniture.

 A country-style hotel

-The Hotel Kärntnerhof are furnished with taste.
-I like the chair covers in the dining room, the country-style lamps that convey comfort for a hotel on the Großglockner.
-We were impressed by the panorama pool, from which one has an all-round view of the surroundings.
-Those who want to recover from hikes in the evening can do so in the sauna.
+The Hotel Kärntnerhof is tastefully decorated.
+I like the chair covers in the dining room and the country-style lamps, which convey a cozy atmosphere for a hotel on the Großglockner.
+We were also impressed by the panoramic pool, which offers a panoramic view of the surrounding area.
+Those looking to unwind in the evening after a hike can also relax in the sauna.

 Travel Arrangements: